-The University Writing Office will conduct a 15-minute interview.
+The Composition office will conduct a 15-minute interview.
 Interviewing begins about the end of March.
 You will be notified of the results of this interview in May.

-Successful applicants will be notified of their teaching assignments for Fall semester in June or July.
+Successful applicants will be notified of their teaching assignment for Fall semester in June or July.

 The following gives information about Writing 150 and lists conditions of employment for a newly-hired graduate instructor in the University Writing program.

 There is the opportunity of teaching one class either spring or summer term.
 However, there are fewer sections available during these terms and about less than half the graduate instructor pool receives a class during this time.

 New Graduate Instructors who are hired are usually assigned one section of Writing 150; there is the option of teaching two classes per semester the following year.
 Teaching Writing 150 requires 13 hours a week commitment which includes meeting the class, preparation time, and attending WIMs (Weekly Instructor Meetings).
 The stipend is approximately $3600 a class a semester.

 The textbooks we use in the class include the following: